Building a ReAct agent in Go

 return results

-Streaming events to the browser
+Streaming events out

 func (s *Server) handleRun(w http.ResponseWriter, r *http.Request) {